oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

   * my-lab-branch
 ```

-Note that our new my-lab-branch branch is the one currently checked out (is has a `*` in front of it)
+Note that your new my-lab-branch branch is the one currently checked out (is has a `*` in front of it)

   4. Copy the build_spec.yaml file to the root of the project, this is where the build tools loook for it by default.

   - `cp helidon-storefront-full/yaml/build/build_spec.yaml .`

-  5. Edit the `build_spec.yaml` file in the OCI cloud shell (vi and nano are available), locate the `vaultVariables` section in the YAML and REPLACE the current OCI_HOST_VAULT value (`Needs your host secrets OCID`) with the OCID of the OCIR_HOST_VAULT secret you just created.
-For the and OCIR_STORAGE_NAMEPACE_VAULT variable REPLACE its current value (`Needs your storage namespace OCID`) with the OCID of the OCIR_STORAGE_NAMESPACE_VAULT you just created.
+  5. Edit the new `$HOME/cloudnative-helidon-storefront/build_spec.yaml` file in the OCI cloud shell (vi and nano are available), locate the `vaultVariables` section in the YAML and REPLACE the current `OCI_HOST_VAULT` value (`Needs your host secrets OCID`) with the OCID of the `OCIR_HOST_VAULT` secret you just created.
+For the and `OCIR_STORAGE_NAMEPACE_VAULT` variable REPLACE its current value (`Needs your storage namespace OCID`) with the OCID of the `OCIR_STORAGE_NAMESPACE_VAULT` you just created.
 The example below if my file, but of course yours will be different.

-  **IMPORTANT** Make certain you use the right OCID from the vault to match the variables names in the build_spec.yaml, If you get this wrong there will be unusual errors later on.
+  **IMPORTANT** Make certain you use the right OCID from the vault to match the variables names in the build_spec.yaml, If you get this wrong (getting them reversed is not uncommon) there will be unusual errors later on.

   ```yaml
   env: